jkrumow/TBStateMachine/README.md

 [stateA registerEvent:@"EventA" target:stateB action:action guard:guard];
 ```

+If you register multiple transitions for the same event the guard blocks decide which one will be fired.
+Only the first valid transition will be fired.

 #### Internal transitions

 If you set the target state to `nil` the resulting transition will be an internal transition.
 In this case only guard and action blocks will be executed: